06 Mar MiCA – Offering and Admission to Trading of Asset-referenced and E-money Tokens

 1. Setting the Scene

-When it comes to the public offering and admission to trading of asset-referenced and e-money tokens, whitepapers are mandatory and no exemptions apply regardless of the size, value or target of the offering.
+When it comes to the public offering and admission to trading of asset-referenced and e-money tokens, whitepapers are mandatory.
+No exemptions apply regardless of the size, value or target of the offering.
 In addition to the information that must be disclosed in relation to crypto-assets other than stablecoins, asset-referenced and e-money token issuers must also include data regarding their asset reserves, such as the custody arrangements and investment policies related to them, as well as a description of the composition and professional qualifications of the issuer’s management body.
-Issuers of asset-referenced tokens do not have to provide their coin purchasers with redemption rights over the reserve assets.
-However, if that is the case they must clearly state it in their whitepaper and establish mechanisms that ensure the liquidity of tokens.
-In contrast, e-money token issuers must be ready to redeem holders completely at any moment.
-They may impose redemption conditions, such as fees proportionate to the actual costs incurred in satisfying the claims, as long as the precise terms are presented unambiguously in the whitepaper.
+Issuers of asset-referenced tokens have to provide their coin purchasers with a permanent redemption right.
+The issuer has the possibility to redeem either by paying an amount of funds other than e-money equivalent to the market value of the assets referenced by the token, or by delivering the assets referenced by the token.
+The issuer should provide sufficiently detailed and easily understandable information to disclose the different forms of redemption available.
+E-money token issuers must also be ready to redeem holders completely at any moment.
+Holders of e-money-tokens should always be granted with a redemption right at par value with funds denominated in the official currency that the e-money-token is referencing.
+The whitepaper should explicitly indicate that holders of e-money-tokens are provided with a claim in the form of a redemption right.
+Liquidity fees can be imposed on the redemption.

 4. Reserve Assets and Own Capital Requirements